cldwalker/atomfiles/README.md

 ## Description
 This is my atom config which fully reproduces my keybindings and installed packages 🎉.
-My config is centered around web development workflows and primarily using clojure and vim keybindings.
+My config is centered around web development, using Clojure and JavaScript and optimizing for keyboard only workflows.
 This config is being used on osx with atom version >= 1.40.0.

 ## Setup